Platopedia/platopedia.github.io/groups/arcade.md

 ## Waiting Group

-Arcade is usually packed, and finding a spot can be very tricky.
-If you're still interested, head over to Arcade's waiting group where we post the link to our main group every Friday.
-Click the link below to get into the waiting group.
+Finding spots at a busy Arcade can be tricky.
+If you're interested in joining, head over to Arcade's waiting group where we post the link to our main group every Friday.
+Click the link to get into the waiting group.

 <div class="linebreak"></div>